-Hyperarousal and how it causes insomnia
+Hyperarousal and how it can cause insomnia

 At any given time, a delicate balance between two opposing systems governs our body and mind.
 The sympathetic system is the body’s threat detection system that prepares your body to respond to any threat, while the parasympathetic system calms the body and mind and induces a state of relaxation.

 When the balance tilts in favor of the sympathetic system, hyperarousal ensues.
-This heightened threat detection system, though, can sometimes come at a cost.

 Read on to learn what hyperarousal is, its symptoms and causes, how it affects your sleep, and what you can do about it.